-Planet Madagascar is a conservation education and community development project working towards the conservation of Madagascar’s biodiversity and improving the lives of people who live there.
+Planet Madagascar is a community conservation, education and development project that aims to conserve Madagascar’s biodiversity while capacitating and improving the lives of people who live there.

-Salama Atiala means good forest in Malagasy.
-We hope to take advantage of our conservation education project Lambas for Lemurs and create immediate actions that communities can implement to help stave off deforestation.
-One of the largest threats to forests within the communities we work is fire.
-Fire is legally used to burn savannah to help promote the growth of new grass for zebu (cattle) to graze.
-Unfortunately forest is inadvertently burnt as well increasing forest loss and fragmentation.
-Together with community leaders we will investigate and implement short and long term solutions to reducing forest loss and fragmentation.
+Salama Atiala means “good forest” in Malagasy.
+We plan to take advantage of our conservation education project, Lambas for Lemurs, to create immediate actions that community members can implement to help prevent deforestation.
+Together with community members, we will investigate and implement short- and long-term solutions to reducing forest loss and fragmentation.

 Open defecation is a major problem in many communities in Madagascar.
 Few communities have any sanitation program and open defecation is rampant.
 The result is a high degree of disease transmission.
 Community Led Total Sanitation has been successfully implemented in Madagascar and shows promise as an inexpensive means of helping communities reach the goal of becoming open defecation free.